sebastianspicker/phyphox-arduino-classroom-kit/docs/ci.md

 These checks are repository guardrails, not a complete security assessment.

-## Static demo validation

-`.github/workflows/pages.yml` is validation-only while component rights and asset provenance remain unresolved.
-It has read-only repository permission and runs JavaScript syntax, local asset and fragment, semantic landmark, and keyboard-focus contract checks for `demo/`.
-It does not configure Pages, upload an artifact, or deploy a site.

-The static checks do not replace keyboard testing in a browser or assistive technology review.

 ## Permissions and network access

 The primary workflow grants read-only `contents` and `actions` permissions.
 Pull